Recently I’ve noticed an increase in my dentist’s efforts to remind me of appointments.

-Thinking about all the other polite, conscientious people out there in the world who would never purposefully miss an appointment (AKA most people I know with ADHD).
+Thinking about all the other polite, conscientious people in the world who would never purposefully miss an appointment (AKA most people I know with ADHD).

 The people who do their best to remember every appointment they make…only to read a text or pick up a ringing phone the day of the appointment to hear that they were an hour late to their dental cleaning.

 Are you one of those people?
 Constantly late or missing appointments?